 In short, ITR-1 is ideal for individuals who do not have complicated income structures.

 As every form is designed for different taxpayers, not everyone can file ITR-1.
-The following are not included in the ITR-1 eligible individuals.
+You cannot file ITR-1 if you:

 It is important to note that if your income is diverse, complex, or involves foreign elements, you must opt for other ITR forms such as ITR-2, ITR-3, or ITR-4, depending on your case.